In this article, we’re going to give you information about the nine different types of RVs.

 Up to ten people.

 RVezy pro tip: RV manufacturers design sleeping spaces differently.
-Before you rent or buy an RV, it’s a good idea to consult the owner, view a floor plan, or check out the rig at a local dealership.
+Before you rent or buy an RV, it’s a good idea to consult the host, view a floor plan, or check out the rig at a local dealership.
 Sometimes, RV beds have shorter mattresses or less space than a standard-sized bed.

 Class B motorhomes, made popular by the van life movement, are the smallest drivable RVs on the market.
 Class Bs — also called campervans — come with two types of engines: gas and diesel.
 Class B RVs are nimble enough to fit in standard parking spaces yet big enough to have small kitchens, a flexible living and sleeping area, and sometimes even toilets and showers.